Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 Overall, the project served as a practical learning experience, fostering both technical and creative skills in the field of electronic engineering and prototyping.
 After this project is now done, the prototype will probably be used as an interactive decoration piece for some time.
-Later, the parts like motors and the chip might be reused for projects now that we how to work with the ESP32.
+Later, the parts like motors and the chip might be reused for projects now that we know how to work with the ESP32.